-When memberships are enabled and created in the Settings section of the control panel, and individual's memberships can be edited from her profile.
+When memberships are enabled and created in the Settings section of the control panel, and individual's memberships can be edited from their profile.

 By default, the view will list existing memberships, including expired memberships.
 You can edit the details of an existing membership from the edit icon.
 A membership can be deleted by clicking the trash icon on the right side of the membership listing.

-You can store up to seven addresses for a single person in her profile: home, registered, billing, work, mailing, Twitter, and user-submitted.
-You can edit addresses from the location section of a profile.
+You can store up to seven addresses for a single person in their profile: home, registered, billing, work, mailing, Twitter, and user-submitted.
+You can edit addresses from the Location section of a profile.
 Each addresses will be geocoded and the address can be updated to its geocoded location.

 One address will take precedence over the others as the primary address.
 You can select a different primary address by selecting the type of address that should be primary in the Edit > Settings section of a profile.

 With donations enabled, the finances section will include donations, pledges, and amount fundraised.
 PDF receipts for each donation received can be downloaded.
 You can also edit existing one-time, installment, or monthly donations.
 You can record a donation received offline or charge a donor's credit card by clicking on the New donation link.
 You can also record new pledges.
 This information can also be viewed and edited from the Finances section of the control panel.